Opinion | Yes, people who recovered from covid-19 should get vaccinated. But don’t discount natural immunity.

 Sign up for The Checkup With Dr. Wen, a newsletter on navigating the pandemic and other public health challenges

 Nevertheless, it’s important to acknowledge that those promoting natural immunity aren’t entirely wrong.
 They are right that recovery from covid-19 provides good protection from reinfection.
 They might even make a reasonable case that those who had the disease don’t need both doses of the vaccine.
-Where they go wrong is when they encourage people to forgo vaccination and instead opt for infection.
+Where they go greviously wrong is when they encourage people to forgo vaccination and instead opt for infection.

 Studies have compared whether infection or vaccination confers stronger immunity.
 Some research suggests that vaccination provides more durable and more consistent protection than recovery.
 Others reach a different conclusion; a new study from Israel, not yet peer-reviewed, found there was a lower risk of infection with the delta variant among those with immunity from recovery compared with vaccination.